aurelio-amerio/techytok/_drafts/2020-05-22-multiple-dispatch.md

 Hello!
 I see you like hugs
 ```

-Let's define a generic method which will work on everything which is not a `Number` or a `String`
+Let's define a generic method which will work on everything which is not a `Number` or a `String`:

 ```julia
 function f3(x)